Analysis: Chinese flock to home-grown brands in golden opportunity for investors

 “People are travelling (albeit domestically) and taking the opportunity to rediscover their own country, return to their customs and discover new Chinese brands,” he said.

-The recent Xinjiang cotton ban imposed by several global brands including H&M (HMb.ST), Nike (NKE.N) and Adidas (ADSGn.DE) over concerns about alleged rights abuses in the province, which offended many Chinese consumers, was another catalyst.
-China strongly denies the claims and says all labour in Xinjiang is consensual and contract-based. read more
+The recent Xinjiang cotton ban imposed by several global brands including H&M, Nike and Adidas over concerns about alleged rights abuses in the province, which offended many Chinese consumers, was another catalyst.
+China strongly denies the claims and says all labour in Xinjiang is consensual and contract-based.

 Dealmakers have warned about the sharply higher valuations, while they also say the demand trend will stay for a long time.